 OnDeck offers a revolving line of credit option in addition to an installment loan.
-You can only borrow up to $20,000, and the APR ranges from 29.99% to 49.00%.
-There’s also a $20 monthly maintenance fee (waived for the first 6 months if you draw $5,000 or more in your first week of opening the account), and you have to make weekly payments over the course of 6 months.
+You can borrow up to $100,000, and the rates are as low as 13.99% APR.
+There’s also a $20 monthly maintenance fee (waived for the first 6 months if you draw $5,000 or more in the first five days after opening the account), and you have to make weekly payments over the course of 6 months.

-To qualify, your business must have at least one year in operating history, $200,000 in annual revenue, and one business owner with a 600+ credit score.
+To qualify, your business must have at least one year in operating history, $100,000+ in annual revenue, and a majority owner with a 600+ credit score.

 Always Shop Around

 While Kabbage doesn’t charge interest, the fees assessed can equal around 27% - 40% APR.
 Small business loans from online lenders are quite expensive because of the convenience.
 It’s up to you to shop around to get the best (and cheapest) loan available to you.
 That might mean going with an installment loan over a line of credit.
 Always run the numbers to make sure the loan you’re taking on will benefit your business.

 Goldman Sachs Bank USA High-yield 12 Month CD

 Synchrony Bank High Yield Savings